noelthomas28/2022Fall_projects/README.md

 We have two hypotheses that we want to verify:

-Hypothesis 1: Data breaches increase during the holiday season.
+**Hypothesis 1**: Data breaches increase during the holiday season.

-Hypothesis 2: States with higher population have more data breaches.
+**Hypothesis 2**: States with higher population have more data breaches.

 First, replicating the study.
 To do this, we had to first process the dataframe.
 The first two functions, read_file() and adjust_time_limits() help us read in the data and slice it to retrieve the data from the desired timeframe